-No matter what the type is, the symptoms of mite infestations are almost similar on all dogs.
+No matter what the type is, the symptoms of mite infestations are almost similar to all dogs.
 The most visible signs include:

 Different Types of Mites on Dogs

-There are several types of mites that infest dogs; the common ones are canine scabies, ear mites, walking dandruff, canine demodicosis, and trombiculosis.
+There are several types of mites that infect dogs; the common ones are canine scabies, ear mites, walking dandruff, canine demodicosis, and trombiculosis.